-How To Invest Like Warren Buffett
+How To Invest Like Warren Buffett: 3 Simple Rules - Benzinga

-Warren Buffett is considered one of the greatest investors of all time because of the strong returns the “Oracle of Omaha” has generated for his company Berkshire Hathaway (NYSE: BRKA)(NYSE: BRKB) over the years.
+Warren Buffett is considered one of the greatest investors of all time because of the strong returns the “Oracle of Omaha” has generated for his company Berkshire Hathaway BRKABRKB over the years.

 Buffett uses a disciplined strategy and has rules in place to maximize gains and limit risks.
 Here is a look at some of Buffett’s investing principles.